TzuChieh/TzuChieh.github.io/pages/core_engine/core_engine_contributing_coding_standard.md

 * Curly braces should have their own line.
 * Operators surrounded by spaces.
 * No spaces around brackets and parentheses.
-* Try not to declare multiple variables in a single line.
+* Try not to declare multiple variables in single line.
 * Indent with tabs and align with spaces.
-* Do **not** write comments that states obvious thing.
+* Do **not** write comments that states obvious things.

 ## C++ Syntax